Chocolate Coconut (cricket) Banana Bread

 1 tbsp almond butter

 Preheat oven to 300F.
 Grease a baking pan with 1 tbsp coconut oil.
-Blend all dry ingredients in a food processor.
+Blend all dry ingredients in a food processor (except chocolate chips).
 Add the egg(s) and liquid ingredients.
 Blend well until you reach a thick consistency.
 Add more liquid if needed.
-Transfer mixture into the pan and cook for about 30 minutes or until golden brown.
+Transfer mixture into a bowl and mix with the chocolate chips.
+Then add to a baking dish and cook for about 30 minutes or until golden brown.
 Remove from oven and let cool.
-Add toppings as desired.